How to Play Rummy - A Complete Detailed Guide on Rummy Rules

 The declaration stands invalid when you don’t fulfill the three conditions mentioned above.
 Upon making an invalid declaration, you will lose the game.
 If it is a two-player table, the remaining player will be declared the winner after your invalid declaration.
 If there are more than two players, then the remaining players will continue playing until someone makes a valid declaration.
 Following are a few examples of invalid declaration.

-Winning Tips and Tricks to Win a Rummy Game
+Quick Tips and Tricks to Win a Rummy Card Game

 Rummy is a game of skills and requires a lot of practice.
 Along with knowing how to play Indian rummy, rummy terms, and rummy rules, you must also use some tricks to outsmart your opponents.